-Still, over the years, I continued to set new goals every time and I realized that we need not set big goals but the trick is to set sustainable ones.
+Still, over the years, I continued to set new goals every time and I realised that we need not set big goals but the trick is to set sustainable ones.
 There are merits to setting goals.
-Top of the list is that goals keep us focused and attentive to the end result(s) we want to achieve.
+Goals keep us focused and attentive to the end result(s) we want to achieve.

 #1 Take a personal retreat to think of what you want to achieve

 Often, people think that you will need to pack and go to a faraway land to think.
 Actually, just waking up earlier by half an hour, over a cup of coffee early in the morning does wonders to the mind.
 Set personal time to nurture your heart and soul as without that the physical body cannot function with a focus.

 #2 Goal setting as a mum and woman are distinct (in my opinion)